hoangsvit/eplus.dev/cm7fw4sn2000109lb7mixevrk.md

 EOM
 ```

 3. Deploy the app to GKE

 ```apache
 kubectl apply -f deploy.yamlâ
 ```

-In the Cloud console navigate to **Kubernetes Engine &gt; Workloads** and review the successful deployment of the image.
+In the Cloud console navigate to **Kubernetes Engine > Workloads** and review the successful deployment of the image.

 Click **Check my progress** to verify the objective.